-At Movimento, we focus on 30-minute strength sessions with added cardio and stretching to help you hit that target of the activity.
+At Movimento, you are in the studio for 60 minutes each session with strength training, cardio, and stretching to help you hit that target of the activity.
 The movements and exercises in our gym can translate into so many other activities you can do outside the gym so you can work towards the Heart Association’s recommendations.

 Strength at the core